 AMR is currently enrolling volunteers age 18 or older with ALS for a clinical trial testing a medication in development for the treatment of ALS.

-To volunteer, click a study below and answer some brief pre-check questions to determine your eligibility.
+To volunteer, click a study button and answer some brief pre-check questions to determine your eligibility.